open-austin/atx-citysdk-js/README.md

 **Fork the repo**: Did you find a `.geojson`, `.json`, `.shp` (Shapefile), or `.kml` file with park polygons?
 Awesome.
 We'll make sure to convert that data into the best format in a later step.
 Now, you should go ahead and fork this repo to your own Github account.
 Once you've forked the repo and cloned it down from your own Github repo to your local machine, go ahead and follow the steps below...

+If you couldn't find some park data, but you still want to play along.
+Try using [this data](https://data.oaklandnet.com/Environmental/East-Bay-Regional-Parks/f4af-gmsw) from Oakland.

 ## 2. Running Code Locally

 **1. [npm](https://www.npmjs.com/) is required**